JadenRuan/COMPSCI326_Group_Project/README.md

 - Name: Jaden Ruan
   - Role: Project Manager
-  - The three issues I plan to work on:
+  - The three issues I plan to work on: Vendor UI design, data for the vendor, data for the user data

 - Name: Samuel Rodriguez
   - Role: Note Taker 2